 The WAIROA MĀORI FILM FESTIVAL is a celebration of Māori and indigenous film held at Kahungunu Marae, Nuhaka, New Zealand, each year.

-Founded in 2005, Wairoa Māori Film Festival content is focused on Māori- made and Māori-themed film works, with a diverse international indigenous selection of film works alongside, and a particular focus on the Pacific / Polynesia.
+Founded in 2005, Wairoa Māori Film Festival content is focused on Māori- made and Māori-themed film works, with a diverse international indigenous selection of film works alongside and a particular focus on the Pacific / Polynesia.

 Our film festival is like no other.
-Guests are welcomed in a traditional Māori powhiri welcoming ceremony, and can stay at the marae (in the cinema) or at nearby Morere mineral springs, Mahia beach, or Wairoa township.
+Guests are welcomed in a traditional Māori powhiri welcoming ceremony, and can stay at the marae (in the cinema!) or at nearby Morere mineral springs, Mahia beach, or Wairoa township.

 Master-carved Kahungunu Marae is a traditional Māori meeting house and is famed for featuring in BROKEN BARRIER directed by John O'Shea in the 1950s, with people from Nuhaka and Mahia acting and performing in the film.

 We pride ourselves on a laid-back and relaxed energy, a spiritual nourishment both on screen and off.
 We have a reputation for rich and sincere narratives presented in a gentle and healing marae space.
-We give voice to the radical, on screen presence to the activist, our audiences feel and resonate with the film makers messages.
+We give voice to the radical, on screen presence to the activist, our audiences feel and resonate with the film makers message.

 We are also a collaborative space where film makers and creatives can connect; short film, documentary and feature dramatic projects have developed over a cup of tea in our marae, with some of these new works screening at our festival upon their completion.

-Apart from the main festival in Wairoa, we also curate films nationally and internationally.
+Apart from the main festival in Wairoa, we curate films nationally and internationally.
 After our home festival, we take Māori films across New Zealand under the banner of Kia Ora Shorts, and curate the Nga Whanaunga Māori Pasifika programme of the NZ International Film Festival (see below).